Multimodal Transportation: Definition, Challenges, and Solutions

 Multimodal transportation challenges & solutions

-Now that we've gone over the benefits of multimodal shipment, let's see what challenges multimodal and intermodal transportation poses and what kind of solutions shippers and carrier companies revert to.
+Now that we've gone over the benefits of multimodal shipment, let's see what challenges multimodal and intermodal transportation pose and what kind of solutions shippers and carrier companies revert to.

 Challenge: paper invoices for different services individually.